SocAIty/FastTaskAPI/README.md

 - Routing functionality for serverless providers like [Runpod](Runpod.io)
 - Adding jobs, job queues for your service (no code required)
 - Providing async, sync and streaming functionality.
+  - Including progress bars.
 - Native fastapi like file-uploads for serverless providers like [Runpod](https://docs.runpod.io/serverless/workers/handlers/overview)
+  - Simplified usage of ImageFile, AudioFile, VideoFile
-- Neat less integration into the SOCAITY ecosystem for running ai services like python functions with our Client/SDK.
+- Neat less integration into the SOCAITY ecosystem for running AI services like python functions with our Client/SDK.
 - Monitoring server state.

-The code is fast, lightweight, pure python and meant to be flexible.
+The code is fast, lightweight, flexible and pure python.

 # How to use
 Just use the known syntax of fastapi to define your routes.